USS Arkansas (CGN-41): Early decommissioning

 The decision had been made in 1993 to cancel the mid-life refueling overhauls of the Virginia-class cruisers.
 With the end of the Cold War, the extra costs of the nine nuclear powered cruisers was no longer seen as justified and the later stages of the Vietnam War had heightened concerns about the risks of action damage to nuclear powered surface vessels.
 Arkansas was decommissioned on 7 July 1998 and entered the US Navy's Nuclear-Powered Ships Recycling Program.
 She had once been considered for preservation as a museum ship in her namesake state, but as an ocean-going vessel, would not have been able to navigate inland rivers, except during the springtime flood of the Mississippi River.

+Arkansas arrived at the Puget Sound Naval Shipyard on 7 July 1998, to begin the recycling process.
+She ceased to exist on 1 November 1999, with her remains being sold to a scrapyard.
+As for her two nuclear reactors, they were sent to Hanford for disposal.

 Artifacts from Arkansas, including the ship's bell and anchor, are on public display at the Arkansas Inland Maritime Museum in North Little Rock, Arkansas.

-Her 16,000 pound bow anchor is on display at the Craighead county courthouse, in Jonesboro Arkansas.
+Her 16,000 pound bow anchor is on display at the Craighead County courthouse, in Jonesboro, Arkansas.